anupamguptacal/cse332-p2-goldenaxe/src/p2/writeup/WriteUp.md

  - Include your data either directly in the write-up or in the experiments folder
  - If you think it helps your explanation, you can include graphs of the outputs (we recommend that you do this for some of them)
  - We recommend that you keep your "N" (as in "N-gram") constant throughout these experiments.
 (N = 2 and N = 3 are reasonable.)
+ - You should probably run multiple trials for each data point to help remove outliers.

 ### BST vs. AVLTree ###
 Construct input files to NGramTester of your choosing to demonstrate that an AVL Tree is asymptotically better than a Binary Search Tree.
+To do this, we expect you to show a trend.
+You might consider fitting a curve to your results as well.
+Explain your intuition on why your results are what they are.

 <pre>TODO</pre>

 ### ChainingHashTable ###